KiiPlatform/Realtime-Processing-POC/spark-poc/README.md

 4. Execute `kii-setup.snb` on your `spark-notebook` installation.
 Please check [spark-notebook-nre](https://github.com/KiiPlatform/spark-notebook-nre) repocitory for more detail.

 4. Create `.env` file and put lines bellow.
+Change `#` with your NRE properties value.

     ```
     export TOPIC_ID='#kafka_topic_id_from_nre'